marco-rosner/code-challenges/Annotations/React.md

 > useQuery = `const { data, isLoading, isError } = useQuery('posts', fetchPosts)`
 > useMutation = `const { mutate, isSuccess, isError } = useMutation(updateUser)`
 > Built-in devtools

+React Window and React Virtualized
+> Window is a re-rewrite to make is smaller and faster than Virtualized
+> Both are used to improve performance of rendering long lists by only writing the visible portion of the list in the DOM